BatChest/School/Lin177/Midterm Review.md

 Deterministic:

+Every state has one exiting transition arrow for each letter in the alphabet

 Doesn't allow epsilon transitions

 Every state has at most one exiting transition arrow for each letter in the alphabet